aredn/documentation/arednGettingStarted/advanced_config.rst

 If your node is running its default DHCP server on the LAN network, it will automatically provide IP addresses to connected hosts.
 Look under the **Current DHCP Leases** heading to see the existing hosts and their assigned IP address.

-.. note:: The hostnames of computers connected to the mesh at large must be unique.
+.. attention:: The hostnames of computers connected to the mesh at large must be unique.
 Typically you should prefix your amateur radio callsign to the computer's hostname in order to have the best chance of it being unique on the mesh network.

 Since DHCP leases are dynamic and can change over time, there may be a reason why a host's assigned IP address should be made permanent.
 This is especially useful if that host will provide an application, program, or service through your node to the mesh network at large.
 You can permanently reserve that host's DHCP address by clicking the *Add* button to the right of the host in the *DHCP Leases* list.
 You will see that host now appears in the list under the **DHCP Address Reservations** heading above the list of leases.